hypi-universe/docs/content/openwhisk-triggers.md

 ---
 id: openwhisk-triggers
-title: Openwhisk Triggers and Rules
+title: Triggers and Rules
-sidebar_label: Openwhisk Triggers and Rules
+sidebar_label: Triggers and Rules
 slug: /openwhisk-triggers
 ---

-# Creating triggers and rules

 OpenWhisk triggers and rules bring event-driven capabilities to the platform.
 Events from external and internal event sources are channeled through a trigger, and rules allow your actions to react to these events.

-## Creating triggers
+### Creating triggers

 Triggers are a named channel for a class of events.
 The following are examples of triggers:
 - A trigger of location update events.